hereon-GEMS/Cont2SAS/README.md

         - Growth of sphere (gg)
         - interdiffusion of sphere and environment (fs)
         - Change of chemical composition of sphere (sld_growth)
-- Simulated model SLD distribution
+- Functional test case: Simulated model SLD distribution
     - Phase field modeling using MOOSE
         - Spinodal decomposition of Fe-Cr (phase_field)

 Test scripts:

 Scripts are provided in `models` folder that generate data and figures related to different test cases.
-All cases store generated data in `data` folder and figures in `figure` folder.
+All cases include a data generation script that stores generated data in `data` folder and a plot script that creates figures in `figure` folder.
+For the sld_grow model, an additional plot script is provided that creates figure for [JOSS](https://joss.readthedocs.io/en/latest/) publication

 ### Files in repository